sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 Maintaining a WordPress website isn't easy.
 Before you start, you must find a suitable theme, useful plugins, and then set them all up.

-You might not be wary of your website's issues, its performance, and sometimes plugins conflict with the theme or each other.
+Now, you might not be wary of your website's issues and plugins conflict with the theme or each other.

-This is where our Monitor services come in handy.
-The Monitor extension looks at your website as a real visitor would.
-Directly from our servers.
+This is where the Monitor services comes in.
+The Monitor extension looks at your website as a real visitor would--directly from our servers.
-Without WordPress' obstruction, it checks if all the basics have correctly been set up.
+Without WordPress's obstruction, it checks if all the basics have correctly been set up.

 ### An inspection for WordPress

-Like other web inspectors, Monitor looks for basic website errors.
+Like other web inspectors, Monitor looks for common website errors.
 Unlike other web inspectors, it compares found data to your WordPress environment, with a two-phase check.

 The first phase happens on our servers, where we crawl several URLs on your website to find common issues.
 All information we find is sent back to the Monitor extension.